Position: Coordinator of Music Theory; Associate Professor, Music Theory

 His M.A. thesis, “Invariant Properties of Harmonic Substitution in Jazz,” investigates similarities of harmonic sound, structure, and connectivity that allow jazz musicians to substitute harmonies in improvisation, accompaniment, and composition.
 His dissertation, “Scriabin the Progressive,” deals with innovative aspects of the early piano works of Alexander Scriabin.
 His current research engages structural aspects of standard jazz repertoire, as well as aesthetics of pre- and post-war serialism.

 Dr. Salley has shared his ideas at symposiums for music theory, music history, and music pedagogy in North America and Europe, including meetings of the Society for Music Theory, the American Musicological Society, Analytical Approaches to World Music, the International Association for the Study of Popular Music, the Dutch-Flemish Society for Music Theory, and the College Music Society.
 In 2008, he was a fellow at the Mannes Institute for Advanced Studies in Music Theory.
 His articles appear in Music Theory Online, Popular Music, The Journal of Music Theory Pedagogy, The Dutch Journal of Music Theory, The Journal of Jazz Studies, and College Music Symposium.
-He has chapters in the books Pop-Culture Pedagogy in the Music Classroom (Scarecrow Press, 2010) and Over and Over: Exploring Repetition in Popular Music (Bloomsbury Press), and The Routledge Companion to Music Theory Pedagogy (forthcoming).
+He has chapters in the books Pop-Culture Pedagogy in the Music Classroom (Scarecrow Press, 2010) and Over and Over: Exploring Repetition in Popular Music (Bloomsbury Press).

 Dr. Salley has also served as co-editor of Gamut: Online Journal of the Music Theory Society of the Mid-Atlantic, and has served as guest editor for The Journal of Jazz Studies and Engaging Students: Essays in Music Pedagogy.